pippim/pippim.github.io/_posts/2018/2018-06-17-Why-should-users-never-use-normal-sudo-to-start-graphical-applications?.md

 When you run `gedit` as root you can't use the preferences you've set up as a regular user for tab stops, convert tabs to spaces, font name, font size, line wrap, etc.

-To solve this I've written the script `sgedit` to inherit user preferences and apply them to root: [https://askubuntu.com/questions/92655/how-can-i-sync-my-root-gedit-with-my-user-gedits-preferences/1047405#1047405](https://askubuntu.com/questions/92655/how-can-i-sync-my-root-gedit-with-my-user-gedits-preferences/1047405#1047405)
+To solve this I've written the script `sgedit` to inherit user preferences and apply them to root: [How can I sync my root gedit with my user gedit&#39;s preferences?](How can I sync my root gedit with my user gedit&#39;s preferences?)

 -    Call using `sgedit filename1 filename2 ...`